clendinning1/note-taker/to delete/to-do.md

 3. (api route) `GET /api/notes` should read the `db.json` file and return all saved notes as JSON.
 4. (api route) `POST /api/notes` should receive a new note to save on the request body, add it to the `db.json` file, and then return the new note to the client.
 You'll need to find a way to give each note a unique id when it's saved (look into npm packages that could do this for you).

-On the back end, the application should include a `db.json` file that will be used to store and retrieve notes using the `fs` module.
+`db.json` file will be used to store and retrieve notes using the `fs` module.

 ## HEROKU